aafreen-syed/barkmark/docs/barkmark.md

 }
 ```

-`woofmark` expects a JSON response including a `results` property that's an array describing the success of each file upload.
+`barkmark` expects a JSON response including a `results` property that's an array describing the success of each file upload.
 Each file's entry should include an `href` and a `title`:

 ```js
 {